4dsystems/ViSi-Genie-Arduino-Demo-Calculator/README.md

 Load the calculator ViSi-Genie application onto the display as per any other ViSi-Genie application.
 Please refer to the 4D Systems website, namingly the Workshop 4 Product Page, and read about ViSi-Genie from the documentation provided.
 Connect the 4D Systems display to your Arduino, and reset the Arduino.
 The calculator demo should now run.

+## Video

+Please watch the video of this demo in action, on Youtube: http://www.youtube.com/watch?v=KFdDmTqGhK4